 The info on this page will help you get your chubbies through rainstorms without rotting.
 Here too are essentials about drainage, frost and hail.

 The video above is one of several I've made about winter weather and succulents.
-Scroll down for other videos you'll find helpful.
+Scroll down for additional videos you'll find helpful.

 After rainstorms, check for:

 -- Succulents with rotted leaves.
 Remove mushy leaves before rot spreads to the plant's stem or crown.

 -- Drainage issues.
 If soil stays sodden and muddy areas remain long after a storm, roots may drown.
 Move plants to higher ground.
 Install French drains.

 -- Slope erosion.
 Create dams of rocks and diversion channels, and top-dress the soil with gravel or mulch to diffuse the rain's impact.